gmanchon/wagon-data-template/README.md

 - [x] app: use app + model + pipeline nested parameters

+- [ ] app: use hydra conf for nested params
 - [ ] app: option for the nested parameters dict using the scikit double underscore syntax
 - [ ] app: add syntax validation for the nested parameters dict (warn for erroneous param syntax)